Sarcastic fringehead: Ecology and behavior

 Sarcastic fringeheads live along sandy and muddy bottoms below the low tide line.
 They tend to back into objects and cavities, such shells, burrows, and crevices, exposing only their heads.
 They are also found living in man-made objects, such as bottles and soda cans.

 When two fringeheads have a territorial scuffle, they wrestle by pressing their distended mouths against each other, in a kissing motion.
 They press against each other until one is able to bite the other's head.
 This allows them to determine which is the larger fish, which establishes dominance.
-This is thought to be male-male competition for shelter, which is vital for the species' survival in these highly competitive environments.
+Territorial fights between males appear to be linked to competition for shelter, which is important for survival in crowded habitats.
 When a sarcastic fringehead loses a wrestling match with an intruder, it becomes displaced and must search for a new shelter, a process that can consume significant time and energy that could otherwise be spent foraging or mating.
 The time wasted searching for a new shelter can increase the risk of predation, as displaced fringeheads become more vulnerable while searching for a new home.
 The outcome of wrestling matches among fringeheads can be viewed as a stochastic process, where each encounter has a range of outcomes that affect the individual's daily energy expenditure and survival.

 Their cranial adaptations, especially their enlarged jaws, play a crucial role in territorial displays, which are important for competing for space in their rocky, subtidal habitats.
-The timing of developmental changes in the Sarcastic Fringehead's morphology directly influences its display capacity; younger individuals exhibit less pronounced behaviors in aggressive displays due to their smaller size and less developed jaw structures compared to mature adults, whose aggressive displays are amplified as they age.
+The timing of developmental changes in the sarcastic fringehead's morphology directly influences its display capacity; younger individuals exhibit less pronounced behaviors in aggressive displays due to their smaller size and less developed jaw structures compared to mature adults, whose aggressive displays are amplified as they age.
 Although gaping displays are common in other Neoclinus species, the sarcastic fringehead (N. blanchardi) stands out with its unique display, which involves the lateral flaring of its unusually long maxillae.
-Divers have observed that despite the fish's small size, typically between 6 and 10 inches, its territorial aggression and jaw-flaring display can be deceptively intense during encounters.
-Neoclinus Blanchard exhibits significant mobility of the maxilla due to its conical shape and deep socket.
+Divers have observed that despite the fish's small size, typically between 6 and 10 in, its territorial aggression and jaw-flaring display can be deceptively intense during encounters.
+Neoclinus blanchardi exhibits significant mobility of the maxilla due to its conical shape and deep socket.
 The flaring of maxillary membranes and other morphological features can be crucial for visual communication among conspecifics.
 The sarcastic fringehead exhibits distinct variations in aggressive displays compared to other fringehead species, suggesting that ecological pressures, such as heightened competition for resources, have shaped its unique behavioral traits.
-The evolution of the Sarcastic Fringehead's aggressive display is a prime example of heterochrony, where changes in the timing and rate of development have resulted in enhanced features that amplify its territorial and mating behaviors.
+The evolution of the sarcastic fringehead's aggressive display is a prime example of heterochrony, where changes in the timing and rate of development have resulted in enhanced features that amplify its territorial and mating behaviors.